BellaNasirudin/py21cmmc/README.rst

 By default, the ``single`` command runs almost exactly the same script as in Brad's March21st version 21CMMC.
 It optionally outputs some plots of the obtained fields/lightcones.

+There is also an ``mcmc`` subcommand, which runs MCMC, using an input config file (by default, it is the ``example_config_mcmc.yml`` file provided in the top-level directory of this repository).
+This allows a range of options to be set, and a range of likelihoods to be used, each of which can access the core outputs of 21cmFAST to build the likelihood.
+This enables one to insert code which can perform arbitrary analyses on the lightcone, for example, and use that for the likelihood.
 At this point, upon installation, the code creates a ``.py21cmmc`` directory in the user's home.
 In there is the default config file (you can copy it anywhere and change it if you wish), and the default defaults for all C options and parameters.